What’s in the name of our copyediting business, Wise Directions?

-Wise Directions is inspired by William Shakespeare’s King Henry IV, Part II, which tells the story of Prince Hal, the Prince of Wales, transforming from a rebellious youth into an astute ruler, the King Henry of Shakespeare’s King Henry V.
+In essence, it draws inspiration from William Shakespeare’s Henry IV, Part 2.
+The play traces the journey of Prince Hal, the Prince of Wales, as he transforms from a wayward and rebellious youth into a discerning and far-sighted monarch, Shakespeare’s King Henry V.

 You shall be as a father to my youth,